AntonioCelik/Asr-i-Saadet/README.md

 git push main
 ```

 If there is no conflicting code, above commands should work.
 However, if you think the you should modify (or modified) the code in a way that it would conflict, here is how to create a new branch and start a pull request to be compared and merged with the main branch.
+We all should create a new branch with our names then only admins can merge it.

 The pattern:
 - Create new branch